Cardinals vs. Reds Player Props Betting Odds

-Player prop betting options for Paul Goldschmidt, Jonathan India and others are available in the St. Louis Cardinals-Cincinnati Reds matchup at Busch Stadium on Friday, starting at 8:15 PM ET.
+Paul Goldschmidt and Jonathan India are two of the players with prop bets on the table when the St. Louis Cardinals and the Cincinnati Reds meet at Busch Stadium on Saturday (first pitch at 2:15 PM ET).

 Cardinals vs. Reds Game Info